gravitational/teleport/rfd/0109-opsgenie-plugin.md

 The appropriate on-call responder can then click the provided link to the access request and approve or deny it.

-For auto approval of certain access requests the access request will be auto approved if the requesting user is on-call in one of the services provided in access request annotations.
+For auto approval of certain access requests the access request will be auto approved if the requesting user is on-call in one of the schedules provided in access request annotations.

 Once an access request has been approved or denied the plugin will add a note to the alert and close the relevant alert tied to that access request.